 - Title I schools that use federal, state, and local money to reduce class size, and any school that uses school trust monies to reduce class size, may adjust enrollment to maintain reduced class size.
 [53A-2-208(2)(d)]

 - The school/district will notify non-resident students who will not be permitted to continue enrollment in the forthcoming year by March 15 of the current school year.

 - Reapplication is necessary only as a student changes schools upon progressing from elementary school to middle school/junior high school or from middle school/junior high school to high school, and the intended school of enrollment is not their legal residential boundary school.
 APPLICATION to attend the NEW school is REQUIRED.
-Students intending to secure enrollment in this manner are admonished to submit proper application during the Early Enrollment Period, December 1 through the third Friday in February.
+Students intending to secure enrollment in this manner are admonished to submit proper application during the Early Enrollment Period, November 15 through the first Friday in February.